bitshifter/glam-rs/README.md

 Rejected goals:
 * Initially supporting having f32 and sse2 implementations available, mostly for ease of testing and benchmarking without recompiling, but this is starting to make the default use case (users won't switch between f32 and sse2 at runtime) more complicated.

+Inspired by a bunch of different math libraries in different ways:
+* cgmath
+* DirectX Math
+* Realtime Math